AriadneVentura/resumora/README.md

 ## 🩵🔮🪻 What Resumora Does

-- 📄 **Resume + Job Matching**
-  See how closely your resume aligns with a specific job description.
+- See how your resume aligns with a job description.

-- 🤖 **AI-Powered Guidance**
-  Receive thoughtful suggestions to improve wording and clarity.
+- Receive suggestions to improve wording and design.

-- 📊 **Real-Time ATS Scores**
-  Understand how your resume is likely to perform in Applicant Tracking Systems.
+- Understand how your resume will perform in Applicant Tracking Systems.

-- 🔐 **Secure Uploads & Authentication**
-  Resumes are securely uploaded and stored using Puter.js cloud storage.
+- Resumes are securely uploaded and stored using Puter.js cloud storage.

-- ☁️ **Serverless by Design**
-  Authentication, storage, and AI functionality are handled by Puter.js.
+- Authentication, storage, and AI functionality are handled by Puter.js.

-- 💸 **User-Pays-Their-Own-Costs Model**
-  Each user covers their own AI and cloud usage via Puter.js, keeping Resumora scalable and transparent.
+- Each user covers their own AI and cloud usage via Puter.js.

-- 📱 **Responsive & Elegant UI**
-  Designed to feel smooth and welcoming on both desktop and mobile.
+- Designed for both desktop and mobile.

 ---